longhuo-0/message-service/Readme.md

 ## Project Description
 - Application manages messages and provides details about those messages, specifically whether a message is a palindrome.
+- Project api is designed follow Rest Design Pattern.
+[See API Doc](API.md).
 - Application created by using nodejs and storing data in mongo db.
-Application tested in node version 10, 12, 14, 15 by github actions.
+- Application tested in node version 10, 12, 14, 15 by github actions.
-- API follows the RESTAPI design.
-[See API Doc](API.md).

 ## Before using on local env
 - NodeJS 12+